-Is it legal to bet on the PGA Masters in Maryland?
+Is it legal to bet on the Masters in Maryland?

 Yes, it is legal to bet on golf in Maryland.
 However, you must be at least 21 years of age and be within MD state lines.

-Which golfers earn an invite to the Masters?
+Which players earn an invite to the Masters?

-While professional golfers must receive an invite to play in the Masters, there’s also a list of qualifications that automatically determine who can participate in the prestigious golf tournament.
+While professional players must receive an invite to play in the Masters, there’s also a list of qualifications that automatically determine who can participate in the prestigious golf tournament.